rigaya/QSVEnc/QSVEncC_Options.en.md

 - High quality: `model=stdeint,precision=fp32` (default precision).
 - Real-time HD: `model=stdeint_fast,precision=auto`.
 Measured quality loss is about 0.05–0.15 dB.

+GPU devices automatically use the zero-copy OpenCL/OpenVINO path.
+If it is unavailable, the filter falls back to the host path.
+The selected path is shown as `path ocl` or `path host` in the log.

   ```
   --vpp-onnx-model-dir C:\models\HWEnc-onnx-models --vpp-stdeint model=stdeint,mode=bob
   --vpp-onnx-model-dir C:\models\HWEnc-onnx-models --vpp-stdeint model=stdeint_fast,precision=auto,mode=bob